Loris-Moreau/Git-Workflow/Workflows/GitHubWorkflow.md

 > - If you’ve opened other files to check things, your editor might consider them modified even if it’s not the case.

 8. Fetch and pull *(don’t forget to close your editor)*
    - a.
-If you are asked to stash your changes, it means that you are trying to pull files that you have also modified, check the commit history online *(not locally as you will only have what you’ve already pulled)*
+If you are asked to stash your changes, it means that you are trying to pull files that you have also modified, check the commit history online *(not locally as you will only have what you’ve already pulled)*.

+![Stash Ref](https://github.com/Loris-Moreau/Git-Workflow/blob/main/Workflows/Images/Stash%20Ref.png)

    - b.
 If somebody else has modified a file that you have locked, check with them and the leads *(yours & the programming lead)*.
-   -
-![Stash Ref](https://github.com/Loris-Moreau/Git-Workflow/blob/main/Workflows/Images/Stash%20Ref.png)

 9. If everything seems clean after *sub-step a*. but it‘s still not working, check with the lead programmer. (ps: make sure you don't have a conflict with yourself, yes it can happen, *all hail technology, so smart*)